Stop wasting time at trade shows!

 Coronavirus and the measures to control its spread are affecting all industries – even delaying the new James Bond film.

 So what, it can’t be that important?

 Light+Building is a biennial trade fair.
-In 2018 it showcased 2,700 exhibitors from 55 countries, and attracted 220,000 trade visitors, the majority being prospective customers.
+It was cancelled in 2020, but in 2018 it showcased 2,700 exhibitors from 55 countries, and attracted 220,000 trade visitors, the majority being prospective customers.

 I believe this format still holds major value today.
 For electrical technology businesses, these cancellations and postponements could have a significant economic impact, as well as affect their product innovation timeline.

 This empowers companies to get first-hand and face-to-face feedback from their customers and prospects in order to develop the best possible product to meet industry demand.

 Companies that rely on a Supply Chain to bring their products to market rarely get this chance to meet and talk to the end customer or installer.

 Undiluted feedback on products and services is invaluable for both product development and improved customer service.